 (c) interest on and repayment of moneys borrowed by the Commission under section 45 or 46 and any other fees or charges payable in respect of any such borrowing;

-(d) the payment of amounts to the Department in accordance with a memorandum of understanding entered into under section 10(1)(l); and
+(d) the payment of amounts to the CALM Act CEO in accordance with a memorandum of understanding entered into under section 10(1)(l); and

 (e) all other expenditure lawfully incurred by the Commission in the performance of its functions.

+[Section 42 amended by No. 28 of 2006 s.
+17.]

 43. Liability of Commission for duties, taxes, rates etc.

 (1) Despite section 5(4) or any other written law —